iHally/NZAquaPi/README.md

 ----------

 - Raspbian (Debian Wheezy) - http://downloads.raspberrypi.org/raspbian_latest.torrent
-- enable 1-wire, spi, security etc.
+- enable 1-wire, spi, security, wifi etc.

 You will also need a few 3rd party apps to run this properly...